Lercher/SparqlJsBinding/Readme.md

 * add some metadata like abstract and title
 * tag them
 * markdown as body language
-* save them in a BrightstarDB RDF store
+* save them in a Blackhole RDF store
 * list and filter them by tags or metadata content

 To run the application locally you need to do some things first:

-1. Download and install BrightstarDB version at least 1.11
+1. Download and install Blackhole.
+N.B.
+Blackhole needs a local MS SQL Server.

 2. Create a store named "Article"